Common carp: Diet

 Common carp are omnivorous.
 They can eat a herbivorous diet of aquatic plants, plant tubers, and seeds, but prefer to scavenge the bottom for insects, crustaceans (including zooplankton and crawfish), molluscs, benthic worms, fish eggs, and fish remains.
-Common carp feed throughout the day with the most intensive feeding at night and around sunrise.
+Common carp feed throughout the day, with the most intensive feeding at night and around sunrise.

+Feeding mechanisms

+Common carp are benthic feeders and root in sediment for food items.
+Their barbels may help to feel for food embedded in the sediment, like plant tubers or annelids.
+Carp pick up sediment by generating suction and mouth the content to identify and select food items by taste and size.
+Gill rakers form a branchial sieve that may aid in food separation, but the carp is also able to clamp down on food items it detects using a muscular palatal pad and inferior postlingual organ.
+The sediment is passed back and forth between the mouth and pharynx repeatedly as food is found.
+The carp may end up spitting out sediment, which contributes to water turbidity.

+While common carp have no oral teeth, 10 pharyngeal teeth are used for crushing or grinding food.
+The carp has no stomach, and the intestinal length can vary based partially on dietary composition in early life.

 Reproduction

 An egg-layer, a typical adult female can lay 300,000 eggs in a single spawn.
 Although carp typically spawn in the spring, in response to rising water temperatures and rainfall, carp can spawn multiple times in a season.
 In commercial operations, spawning is often stimulated using a process called hypophysation, where lyophilized pituitary extract is injected into the fish.
-The pituitary extract contains gonadotropic hormones which stimulate gonad maturation and sex steroid production, ultimately promoting reproduction.
+The pituitary extract contains gonadotropic hormones, which stimulate gonad maturation and sex steroid production, ultimately promoting reproduction.

 Predation

 A single carp can lay over a million eggs in a year.
 Eggs and fry often fall victim to bacteria, fungi, and the vast array of tiny predators in the pond environment.
-Carp which survive to juvenile are preyed upon by other fish such as the northern pike and largemouth bass, and several birds (including cormorants, herons, goosanders, and ospreys) and mammals (including otter and mink).
+Carp that survive to the juvenile stage are preyed upon by other fish such as the northern pike and largemouth bass, and several birds (including cormorants, herons, goosanders, and ospreys) and mammals (including otter and mink).

+Salinity

+Common carp are quite salt tolerant compared to other types of freshwater fish, research studies showed that they can withstand salinity of at least 12 g/L (12 ppt).

+Mirror carp

+Mirror carp, regionally known as Israeli carp, are a type of domesticated fish commonly found in Europe but widely introduced or cultivated elsewhere.
+They are a variety of the common carp (Cyprinus carpio) developed through selective breeding.
+The name "mirror carp" originates from their scales' resemblance to mirrors.